ncatlab/nlab-content/pages/22443.md

   For all $n \geq 3$ and all $0 \lt \beta \lt ln(2)$, the Cayley distance kernel $ e^{- \beta \cdot d_C}$ *fails* to be positive semi-definite on $Sym(n)$.
 \end{prop}
 \begin{proof}
 By Example \ref{CayleyDistanceKernelOnSym3} the statement holds for $n = 3$.
-But the kernel for this case is a [[principal submatrix]] of all the kernels in all other cases, and positivity fails as soon as it fails on any principal submatrix.
+But the kernel for this case is a [[principal submatrix]] of the kernels in all other cases (see [this Prop.](Cayley+distance#CayleyDistancePreservedByInclusionOfSymmetricGroups)), and positivity fails as soon as it fails on any principal submatrix.
 (This is immediate from the definition, but also a direct consequence of [[Cauchy's interlace theorem]].)

 \end{proof}